Assassination of Mehmet Baydar and Bahadır Demir

-The assassination of Mehmet Baydar and Bahadır Demir occurred on 27 January 1973 at the Biltmore Hotel in Santa Barbara, California.
-The two Turkish diplomats, Consul General Baydar and Vice Consul Demir, were murdered by Armenian-American Gourgen Yanikian.
+On 27 January 1973, two Turkish diplomats, Consul General Mehmet Baydar and Vice Consul Bahadır Demir, were murdered by Armenian-American Gourgen Yanikian at the Biltmore Hotel in Santa Barbara, California.
 Yanikian, using an alias, had invited the Turkish diplomats to lunch, during which they were both shot dead.

 Targets

 Mehmet Baydar

 Mehmet Baydar was born in Istanbul in 1924.
 After completing studies at The American Robert College of Istanbul and Law school of Istanbul University, he studied in the Institut d'Etudes Politiques de Paris of Paris University.
 In 1950, he entered the Ministry of Foreign Affairs service.
 After serving one year in the Economics Department, he was appointed to the newly established NATO Department of the ministry.
 In 1960, Bayda was appointed to chief secretary in the Turkish embassy in Washington, D.C., US.
 In 1966, he returned to Ankara to serve in the CENTO Department.
 Then, In 1972, he became the chief consul in Los Angeles, California.
 His service area included most of the western United States.
 One year before his death, during a protest at the Turkish consulate on the anniversary of the Armenian genocide, Baydar was given a list of demands from Turkey by the activists, and ripped it in half.